-2014 2013
+2015 2014

-Trade accounts payable Severance accrual due to restructuring Payroll-related costs Other accruals \$ 213,124 398,975 121,131 376,142 \$ 428,202 845,807 68,050 174,120
+Trade accounts payable Severance accrual due to restructuring Payroll-related costs Other accruals \$ 432,548 115,321 96,285 341,104 \$ 213,124 398,975 121,131 376,142

-\$ 1,109,372 \$ 1,516,179
+\$ 985,258 \$ 1,109,372

-4. Post-employment benefits:
+5. Post-employment benefits:

 Oxfam maintains a post-employment benefit plan for some of its employees.
-Employees hired since August 1, 2008 are not eligible for this benefit.
+Employees hired after August 1, 2008 are not eligible for this benefit.
 Furthermore, employees hired prior to July 31, 2008 have the choice to opt out of this benefit in favour of a higher employer contribution to the pension benefit plan.
-For eligible employees, the following criteria must be met to receive the benefit: the sum of the employee's age and years of continuous service is equal or greater than 80, the employee has completed 25 years of continuous service.
+For eligible employees, the following criteria must be met to receive the benefit: the sum of the employee's age and years of continuous service is equal or greater than 80, the employee has completed 25 years of continuous service, or the employee has reached the age of 55 with at least five years of continuous service.
 Eligible employees receive a retirement allowance equivalent to two weeks of salary for each year of continuous service, at the rate of pay on date of retirement, plus a prorated amount for any partial year of service.